 The Steam Engine is part of the PubLove group.
 It’s a small chain, with only six pubs, all with hostels above, but, unlike most hostels in London, it focuses on making sure the pub is a proper boozer, with good cask ale, a wide range of craft beers and a strong burger game.
 The Steam Engine is tucked away; another cosy, corner pub.
 If you’re booked upstairs, you have a 24-hour bar at your disposal.
 It didn’t seem like the right time to suggest getting a room though.

-Soon after Half-life was ejected, Heather received a serendipitous offer of a job running a cafe and bar in Oaxaca, completely out of the blue.
+Soon after Half-life was ejected from her life, Heather received a serendipitous offer of a job running a cafe and bar in Oaxaca, completely out of the blue.
 She said yes without hesitation.

 ‘At least I’ll be able to finish my novel,’ she said.

 ‘What are you reading?’
 I asked.